 Google recently started adding small SEO bonuses to sites that are mobile friendly.
 This is because the faster a page loads, the higher Google ranks it.
 If you don’t optimize your website for mobile, Google’s algorithm will penalize you for the slower speed.
 It’s also inconvenient for customers, meaning they are less likely to read and choose your restaurant.

-Sites like Google My Business, which we discussed earlier, are business directories.
+Sites like Google Business Profile, which we discussed earlier, are business directories.
 In the context of SEO, having consistent information on all directories and business listings means that search engines will understand exactly what your restaurant is called, where it is, and how to contact it.
 This means that Google won’t misunderstand one element of your company’s information, in which case you would lose valuable SEO ranking because Google didn’t realize your Yelp listing is the same as your Foursquare info.

 Accurate directory citations also mean that customers looking through sites like Yelp will have an easier time finding your restaurant’s menu and reviews, as well as getting to the site itself.